Advertisement

 Disadvantages of non-hormonal birth control

-In order to be effective, a contraceptive must be used correctly and used correctly every time.
+To be effective, a contraceptive must be used correctly every time.
 Many of the disadvantages of non-hormonal birth control include factors that can prevent perfect use.
 These include:

-• Pausing foreplay or an intimate moment to put on a condom, insert a barrier, or use a foam or gel might feel a little awkward or interfere with the mood.
+• Pausing foreplay or an intimate moment to put on a condom, insert a barrier, or use a foam or gel might feel awkward or interfere with the mood.

 • Certain non-hormonal methods can be physically uncomfortable for some people, such as cervical caps or diaphragms, which are worn inside the vagina.